 But then the third law makes it clear.
 It says that “There are people who, with their unlikely actions, not only cause harm to other people, but also to themselves.”

-The author explains this with a classic two by two matrix.
+The author explains this with a classic two-by-two matrix.
 On the vertical axis, we have people causing benefits to others or losses to others.
 And on the horizontal axis, we have people causing benefits to themselves or losses to themselves.

 There are people who, with their unlikely actions, not only cause harm to other people, but also to themselves.

 In the top right corner, it has people who benefit others while benefitting themselves.
 And this benefit is fair for all.
 They are the intelligent ones.
 The bottom right is people who benefit themselves by causing losses to others.
-They are labeled as bandits.
+They are labelled as bandits.
 The top left has people who cause losses to themselves while benefitting others.
 They are helpless and naive people.
 And finally, on the bottom left, we have people who cause losses to others, and in doing that, they don’t get any benefits for themselves.
 It is a lose-lose situation for all.
 That is the zone of stupidity.

 And that is where the fourth law makes more sense, which is, “Non-stupid people always underestimate the harmful potential of stupid people.”
 Most of us would want to give them the benefit of the doubt because they incur losses.
 But we tend to forget that they also cause damage or losses to others.
-Many times, we confuse stupidity for helplessness.
+Many times, we confuse stupidity with helplessness.

 Non-stupid people always underestimate the harmful potential of stupid people.